TomaszWaszczyk/historia.waszczyk.com/src/content/powiedzenia.md

 Kim jest niewolnik?
 Niewolnik to ten któremu są dawane skrzydła a on idzie zamiatać ulice.

+"The third web is a whole new stack of tech that will underline the businesses we build"

+Choć w Polsce wszystko jest źle zbudowane, lecz Polki są zbudowane wybornie.

 <!-- “The longer I live, the more I realize the impact of attitude on life.

 Attitude, to me, is more important than facts.
 It is more important than the past, the education, the money, than circumstances, than failure, than successes, than what other people think or say or do.